<img src="https://ws.zoominfo.com/pixel/08nMIOkRYNP5pDJwI4fb" width="1" height="1" style="display: none;">

 Like Alec Baldwin famously said in one of the greatest sales movies of all time, "We're adding a little something to this month's sales contest.
 First prize is a new Cadillac… Second prize is a set of steak knives, third prize is you're fired!"
 Incentive compensation plans have come a long way since the Glengarry Glenn Ross sales era.
 While depicted very bluntly and somewhat harshly, there is something to be said about the intense, competitive atmosphere whose close partner is always on-target earnings models.

-On-target earnings (OTE) is a common compensation model that companies use to pay and motivate salespeople.
-Also known as “on-track earnings” or “on-target incentive,” OTE is the expected total pay from a job: a combination of fixed salary and variable income.
+On-target earnings (OTE) is a popular compensation model that companies use to pay and motivate salespeople.
+Also known as “on-track earnings” or “on-target incentive,” OTE represents the total compensation a sales rep can expect to earn.
+OTE combines both fixed salary and variable commissions, giving employees a clear idea of their total earning potential.

 The subject of OTE usually comes up in conversations around hiring salespeople.
 It’s common for hiring managers to list OTE in sales job descriptions to give hopeful candidates an idea of how much money they can expect to earn if they win the role.